-The CRA recently conducted an audit of the Company's flow-through expenditures for the calendar years 2010 through 2013.
-As a result of the audit, CRA has proposed an adjustment to the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000.
+The Canada Revenue Agency ("CRA") recently conducted an audit of the Company's flow-through expenditures for the calendar years 2010 through 2013.
+As a result of the audit, CRA has adjusted the amount of qualifying expenditures that were renounced to the subscribers aggregating approximately \$6,700,000.
 In addition, CRA has assessed additional Part XII.6 tax of approximately \$1,103,180, including penalties and interest.
 The Company has made a provision for the entire amount of the estimated Part XII.6 tax, penalties and interest.
 Additionally, a provision in the amount of \$3,837,217 has been set up for the estimated subscriber indemnification costs based on the highest personal income tax rates in the Province of Ontario at the time these expenditures were renounced to the subscribers plus the Federal and Ontario investment tax credits available at the time.
 The Company has reviewed CRA's proposals and it disagrees with certain positions taken by CRA.
-The Company intends to file formal objections to dispute the assessments once they are issued.
+The Company has filed formal objections to dispute the assessments.